Frequently asked questions

 BlogDash helps businesses do blogger outreach the right way.
 It provides you with all the tools you need to find the specific bloggers you’ll want to reach out to, research them and ultimately contact them.

 Blogger outreach is the practice of finding, researching, engaging and contacting bloggers usually with the goal of getting media coverage.
 There are many other goals though, such as product reviews, event invitations, guest posting, advertising, partnerships, and more.

 How much does BlogDash cost?

-If you’re a business, we offer a range of price plans starting at only $59.96/month.
+If you’re a business, we offer a range of price plans starting at only $250/month.
+Price is monthly, billed annually.
 It’s free for bloggers.

 What kinds of bloggers do you have in BlogDash?

 You can find bloggers from a wide variety of topics and niches, at all levels of influence, popularity, and reach.

 If I already have an existing list of bloggers, can I manage it in BlogDash?